 This is the result of a survey that started three years ago, when the GDPR came into force.
 Accordingly, the conditions that are being criticized are those as of 2018.

-The Irish authority had originally set a fine of 50 million euros, but after investigations by other European authorities this had to be increased.
+The Irish authority had originally Fine of 50 million euros However, following investigations by other European authorities, this had to be increased.

 The fine is accompanied by a warning to WhatsApp to adapt its data collection to the requirements of the GDPR.
 In particular, the provision of information and the transfer of personal data between WhatsApp and other Facebook companies and their insufficient transparency is reprimanded.
 For example, WhatsApp has not provided users with enough information about how data from WhatsApp is processed within the Facebook group.